Matt Vierling Player Props: Tigers vs. Pirates

 Matt Vierling At The Plate

-- In 19.5% of his games this season, Vierling has driven in at least one run.
-In six of those games (7.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 16 games this year (19.3%), Vierling has picked up an RBI, and in six of those games (7.2%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.